 Did you know that Coillte Ireland have over 3000kms of marked tracks making up 250+ walks through forests, greenways, national parks and along towpaths?

 Another famous Italian for our next winter walk recommendation.
 The Marconi Loop begins and ends at the Marconi Station beside the R341 near Clifden in Connemara.
 The wireless telegraphy station was set up in 1905 by the Italian inventor Gugleimo Marconi.
-There is no shortage of history on this walk which will take you trough the Derrigimlagh bog made famous when pilots Alcock & Brown crash landed close to the Marconi Station in 1919 after completing the first tans-atlantic flight.
+There is no shortage of history on this walk which will take you through the Derrigimlagh bog.
+It was made famous when pilots Alcock & Brown crash landed close to the Marconi Station in 1919 after completing the first transatlantic flight.

-Length & Difficulty: 5km The track is marked with purple arrows and is over bog so is most suited to slightly older children and teens.
+Length & Difficulty: 5km, the track is marked with purple arrows and it’s over a bog which would suit slightly older children and teens.

 How about hopping on the DART and getting out at either Bray or Greystones and taking a coastal winter walk with the family to the other station?
-The route is marked from either station with red arrows and the coastal path will give you stunning views across the Irish Sea to one side and Bray Head rises to the other side.
+The route is marked from either station with red arrows.
+The coastal path will give you stunning views across the Irish Sea to one side and Bray Head rises to the other.
 You may also be lucky enough to spot some seals, dolphins or porpoises below or some seabirds flying alongside the cliffs.

-Length & Difficulty: 7km approx start from the bandstand in Bray.
+Length & Difficulty: Approx 7km starting from the bandstand in Bray.
 The coastal paths are well maintained and the walk is suitable for families with slightly older children.

-Length & Difficutly: 74 heactares of forest to explore.
-If you follow one of the 3 main trails, the paths are well maintained and easy to navigate.
+Length & Difficulty: 74 hectares of forest to explore.
+If you follow one of the three main trails, the paths are well maintained and easy to navigate.

-Mum Ruth recommended Dún na Rí Forest Park in Kingscourt, Co Cavan as a great place for some winter walks for families.
-There are 4 walks to choose from and all have different highlights from The ice House, The Holy Well, Cromwell’s Bridge, Fleming’s Castle ruins to Sarah’s Bridge & Well, the animal statutes and the Duck Pond.
+Mum Ruth recommended Dún na Rí Forest Park in Kingscourt, Co Cavan as a great place for winter walks for families.
+There are four walks to pick from and they all have their different highlights.
+You can see The Ice House, The Holy Well, Cromwell’s Bridge, Fleming’s Castle ruins to Sarah’s Bridge & Well, the animal statutes and the Duck Pond depending on the route you take.

-Length & Difficulty: Each route is between 1.5 and 2km.
+Length & Difficulty: Each route is between 1.5km and 2km.
 The trails are well maintained and marked making them perfect for families of all ages.

 #10.
 Doneraile Park, Cork